Sun pods

 2 teaspoons cumin seeds, lightly crushed

-1 & 3/4 cups maple sugar (or a natural brown sugar like turbinado or demerara) 1/2 gallon jar
+1 & 3/4 cups maple sugar (or a natural brown sugar like turbinado or demerara)

-1. wipe each fruit with a damp paper towel, then with a dry one. make sure they are 100% free of water as this can cause mold during the preserving process. it is a good idea to let them sit out in a warm dry place for an hour or so after cleaning.
+1. Wipe each fruit with a damp paper towel, then with a dry one.
+Make sure they are 100% free of water as this can cause mold during the preserving process.
+It is a good idea to let them sit out in a warm dry place for an hour or so after cleaning.

-2. warm the maple sugar and lemon juice slowly in a small saucepan until sugar melts. turn up the heat and boil for 2-3 minutes, just until the mixture looks slightly syrupy. leave to cool in pan.
+2. Warm the maple sugar and lemon juice slowly in a small saucepan until sugar melts.
+Turn up the heat and boil for 2-3 minutes, just until the mixture looks slightly syrupy.
+Leave to cool in pan.

-3. when crushing the spices, make sure the fennel and cumin still retain some shape. you don’t want to crush them to a powder. the black pepper can be crushed as fine as you like. combine the salt and spices.
+3. When crushing the spices, make sure the fennel and cumin still retain some shape.
+You don’t want to crush them to a powder.
+The black pepper can be crushed as fine as you like.
+Combine the salt and spices.

-4. slice off the button ends of the kumquats, and then slice the entire fruit in half lengthwise. if you see blatant seeds take them out. but you don’t need to dig out the very small concealed ones. slicing the kumquats completely in half allows you to easily add the spice mixture, just toss the whole lot together in a bowl, then transfer to a 1/2 gallon jar and pour the syrup over top.
+4. Slice off the button ends of the kumquats, and then slice the entire fruit in half lengthwise.
+If you see blatant seeds take them out.
+But you don’t need to dig out the very small concealed ones.
+Slicing the kumquats completely in half allows you to easily add the spice mixture.
+Just toss the whole lot together in a bowl, then transfer to a 1/2 gallon jar and pour the syrup over top.

-You can eat this anywhere you would an indian pickle or chutney – accompanying all manner of curry, flatbreads, or mixed rice dishes. i particularly like it simply atop warmed basmati rice with a spoonful of yogurt for a quick lunch.
+You can eat this anywhere you would an Indian pickle or chutney – accompanying all manner of curry, flatbreads, or mixed rice dishes.
+I particularly like it simply atop warmed basmati rice with a spoonful of yogurt for a quick lunch.